EndPointCorp/end-point-blog/2023/01/using-devise-for-authentication-without-database-stored-accounts.md

       def authenticate!
         if credentials_valid?
           # Signals Warden that the authentication was successful.
-          # Expects an instance of the model class that Device is configured to work with.
+          # Expects an instance of the model class that Devise is configured to work with.
           # This should be the user account that matches the provided credentials.
           success!(validated_user)
         else